Looking for sponsors?

 KALA PHOOL

 Kala Phool is an arts development agency that strives to make diverse artforms accessible, fun and low cost.
 Currently not core funded, Kala Phool needs financial support from like-minded organisations that want to work with it.
 Projects Kala Phool develops and delivers include the Brighton Hip Hop Festival, which boasts a position as the UK's largest celebration of Hip Hop culture.
 Kala Phool currently works globally with existing and emerging partners, as well as those from across the UK, pushing the boundaries in making all the artforms under the Hip Hop 'banner' visible.
-The festival was five years old in 2008 and Kala Phool are keen to have sponsors come and support their vision - they are open to more than one supporter.
+The festival was ten years old in 2013 and Kala Phool are keen to have sponsors come and support their vision - they are open to more than one supporter.
 Mother India 21st Century Remix - this project is currently under development and involves the rescoring of the iconic and Oscar award winning Indian epic, Mother India.
 It will be produced using the talent of the world's top Turntablist, bringing the film to a fresh new audience with India and Pakistan's independence as its inspiration.
 Frieze Box - imagine, a box covered in canvas in the middle of your town, school or on a roundabout, with artists working on it in rotation.
 This is the concept and currently Frieze Box is being developed to work with younger people, in schools and with national festivals.
 It's a way of taking the art to the people and allowing them to have a go.
 Quality is foremost in Kala Phool's visioning and the agency works with the best of the best, the most respected and credible artists ... but also in their own right they value Kala Phool's work.
 Kala Phool works to support under-developed artform sectors that may not necessarily have a voice.
 It advocates on strategic, national and international levels with a variety of agencies.
 "We want to hear from you".
 Contact: Ms Indy Hunjan.
 Address: PO Box 106, Brighton, East Sussex BN50 9BU.
 Tel.: +44 (0) 7977 449052.
 E-mail: indy@kalaphool.com

 link to Kalaphool website